ar3o-is-sleepy/ar3o-is-sleepy/README.md

-im ar3o. im sleepy.
-I do programming sometimes.
-I also do 3d models occasionally.
-And I like attempting to make music.
-I like fluffy things.
+Hi im ar3o.
+My username came from a keyboard smash.
+I like linux, computer, and funny integrated devices.
+I also hate integrated devices.
+My favorite color is #00ffc4.
+I make sounds with computer sometimes.